Arca/Documentation

 placeOrder

 Place a market or limit order.
 Returns an OrderHandle with full order lifecycle methods (see Operation Handles).
 If leverage is omitted, the order uses the account's current per-coin leverage setting.
+Reduce-only orders never reconfigure stored leverage but still carry leverage through to the venue so Hyperliquid can identify the isolated-margin bucket.

 swift